 - Six other courses

-- At least four more courses at the 300-level or higher, of which one can be a cross-listed course taught outside the department.
+- At least four of which must be 300-level or higher, of which one can be a cross-listed course taught outside the department.
 After consultation with faculty, majors can take an independent study course that will count toward the major.

-Working closely with their faculty supervisors, honors students build their own research proposals; carry out some combination of fieldwork, library work, and archival work; and write and submit an honors thesis (or senior essay).
+Working closely with their faculty supervisors, honors candidates build their own research proposals; carry out some combination of fieldwork, library research, and archival work; and write and submit an honors thesis/senior essay.
+If students plan to undertake research involving human subjects, they will be required to apply for approval from the Homewood Institutional Review Board under supervision of their faculty advisor.